 Photo: Florida Lottery

 The Florida Lottery puts education in the spotlight with the Bright Futures Scholarship Program.
-The Florida Lottery is committed to helping students shine inside and outside of the classroom so that they can have brighter tomorrows.
-Since 1988, the Florida Lottery has contributed more than $38 billion to education and has sent more than 880,000* students to college on Bright Futures Scholarships.
+The Florida Lottery is committed to helping students shine inside and outside of the classroom so they can have brighter tomorrows.
+Since 1988, the Florida Lottery has contributed billions to education and has sent more than 950,000 students to college on Bright Futures Scholarships.